Part I, Part II, Part III, Part IV

 I have a special name for lattice particles but I cannot reveal it at this time, as it would disrupt my long-term strategy.
 Let’s just call them LPs for now.
 The main difference between an LP and an ordinary particle like the electron is that the former has no body (no mass) while the latter has both body and wings.
 An LP only has wings and, as a result, moves at the speed of light.
 Previously, I wrote that every particle must have three wings, one for each dimension of ordinary space.
 Actually, I should have said three pairs of wings or six wings altogether.
 Each pair consists of a positive wing and negative wing.
 Why?
 Because there are two directions for each dimension.

 I also wrote that all particles in the entire universe are moving at the speed of light in the fourth dimension.
 One would think that a fourth pair of wings is needed for motion in the fourth dimension and one would be only partially right.
 The reason is that the motion of the universe along the fourth dimension is special.
 It’s special because it cannot be messed with, that is, it must happen no matter what and it cannot miss a beat.
-In a future article, I will explain why this is directly connected to gravity.
+Elsewhere, I explain why this is directly connected to gravity.
 I know, mysteries are piling up.
 But lattice physics is not about creating mysteries but unraveling old ones.

 The Absolute Axes of the Universe